 We are both honored and overwhelmed at the excitement and interest that our project is already inspiring.
 Many of you have reached out with offers to help us, and we are grateful for each and every offer.
-Others want to know if their children can be featured in the film.
-We have put together this FAQ to help answer some of your questions during our pre-launch phase.
+Others want to know if their children can participate in the research program.
+We have put together this FAQ to help answer some of your questions.

-How is your program different from other approaches to treating chronic illness?
+How is the approach used in the FLIGHT Study different from other approaches to treating chronic illness?

 Conventional medicine tends to view chronic illness as something to be managed based on symptoms, rather than something that can be reversed based on an understanding of underlying causes.
 Far too often, clinicians focus on symptom suppression and control.
-In contrast, the Documenting Hope Project focuses on addressing and mitigating upstream causes of dis-ease, rather than on downstream symptom management.
-We aim to show that when individuals are provided with the appropriate therapeutic support and a healing environment, chronic illnesses begin to reverse.
+In contrast, the FLIGHT Study investigates how addressing and mitigating upstream causes of dis-ease, rather than on downstream symptom management can impact outcomes.

 Why hasn’t anyone done this comprehensively before now?

-- Medical Mentors who interpret laboratory assessments, support treating physicians, and help to identify supports that should be resourced for individual families based on a real-time assessment of each family’s needs.
-Medical mentors have clinical experience but are not full time clinicians.
+- Senior Medical Advisors who interpret laboratory assessments, support treating physicians, and help to identify supports that should be resourced for individual families based on a real-time assessment of each family’s needs.
+These Advisors have clinical experience but may not be full time clinicians.
 They participate in cutting edge science, but have a deep respect for time-honored traditions and traditional medicine approaches.
 They are chosen for their unusual combination of breadth and depth across a complex landscape of issues in healthcare; for their ability to tap a vast global network of clinical, research, public policy, industry and esoteric experts in chronic illness; for their demonstrated ability to collaborate across narrow therapeutic boundaries; for professionalism, seniority, and respect amongst colleagues that have earned them the right to mentor; and for their compassion.

 - Community health coaches chosen for their experience and compassion, who provide intensive day-to-day support to our families as they undergo assessments, implement lifestyle changes, and develop new habits.